Filtered Fukaya categories: A Morse-Bott model for and its weakly filtered structure

 \section{A Morse-Bott model for $\mathcal{F}uk(X)$ and its weakly filtered structure}

 In this section, we construct a Morse-Bott model for the Fukaya category.
-Similar construction have appeared in \cite{Sheridan2011OnPants, Charest2012SourceComplexes}.
+Similar construction have appeared in \cite{Cornea2005ClusterHomology, Sheridan2011OnPants, Charest2012SourceComplexes}.
 The idea of using such a model to construct filtered Fukaya categories already appeared in \cite{Biran2023TriangulationCategories}.
 We fix once and for all a closed and connected symplectic manifold $(M,\omega)$.
-Recall that given $d\in \Lambda_0$ the class $\lagmd(M,\omega)$ consists of closed, connected and monotone Lagrangians $L\subset M$ with $d_L:=d$.
+Recall from Section \ref{monotonelags} that given a positive Novikov serie $d\in \Lambda_0$ the set $\lagmd(M,\omega)$ consists of closed, connected and monotone Lagrangians $L\subset M$ with $d_L:=d$.